Onsite and Laboratory Testing

 Transformer Clinic's™ 24/7 continuous health status MONITOR solution is offered in two types of systems:

 |System Deployment||Multiple Assets||Single Asset|

 |Secondary Level Data|

 |4/8/12 or 16 Channels|

-The Mini-SMS MONITOR System: Designed to monitor moderate to severe problem areas.
+The Micro-SHM MONITOR System: Designed to monitor moderate to severe problem areas.
 Ultra-affordable, this system is perfect for simultaneous fleet monitoring.

 The Sensor-Highway MONITOR System: Capable of detecting minor and ultra-sensitive to severe activity, suitable for transformers requiring an intensive range of data and analytics.